nico-barbas/lily/README.md

     - [ ] VM

 ## Known Bugs:
-- Nested function calls are crashing the compiler
 - User defined foreign fn declaration are not supported in the standalone compiler and should be disallowed
 - Many, many compiler memory leaks (will be fixed very soon)